Developing country: Population growth

+Global rates of population growth and decline (2021); population growth rate takes birth, death, and migration rates into account.
+Future projections are based on the United Nations World Population Prospects (from 1950 until 2100).

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 Over the last few decades, global population growth has largely been driven by developing countries, which often have higher birth rates (higher fecundity rate) than developed countries.
 According to the United Nations, family planning can help to slow population growth and decrease poverty in these countries.

 The violent herder–farmer conflicts in Nigeria, the March 2019 attacks against Fulani herders in Mali, the Sudanese nomadic conflicts and other conflicts in the countries of the Sahel region have been exacerbated by climate change, land degradation, and population growth.
 Droughts and food shortages have been also linked to the Northern Mali conflict.

 Poor governance

 Many developing countries are considered flawed democracies or authoritarian regimes by democracy indices such as the V-Dem Democracy indices and Democracy Index (The Economist).
 Following decolonization and independence, elites have often had oligarchic control of the government.

 The establishment of a healthy democratic state has often been challenged by widespread corruption and nepotism and a low confidence and participation in democratic process.
 Political instability and political corruption are common problems.
 To fully reach the goal of a low level of corruption, developing countries are usually using special steps for different establishments inside their territories, such as: